devopsgroup-io/catapult/README.md

        1. Users can choose to specify a personal Bamboo user (rather than the company user) for certain Bamboo calls that originate locally
            1. Set `~/secrets/configuration-user.yml["settings"]["bamboo_username"]` to the username for this Bamboo user
            2. Set `~/secrets/configuration-user.yml["settings"]["bamboo_password"]` to the password for this Bamboo user
+ 8. If you are a Catapult User, contact your Catapult Admin for next steps.
+If you are a Catapult Admin, continue to the [Instance Setup](#instance-setup) and [Services Setup](#services-setup).

 ## Instance Setup ##